marysia/marysia.github.io/_posts/2019-03-11-group-convolutions.markdown

 </ul>

 <font size="2">
 	<b>Note:</b> This post is intended to be an <i>intuitive</i> introduction to the work previously presented at MIDL 2018, ICML 2018 and an upcoming issue of the Medical Image Analysis journal.
+A more in-depth, technical explanation will appear later.
 </font>
 <hr>